aws-cloudformation/awesome-cloudformation/README.md

 These tools are designed to assist in the authoring and testing process for AWS CloudFormation.
 Tools include template generation, linting and testing applications.

+- [cfn-lint](https://github.com/aws-cloudformation/cfn-python-lint): Validate CloudFormation yaml/json templates against the CloudFormation spec and additional checks.
+Includes checking valid values for resource properties and best practices.
+This is an indispensable tool and should be a part of every CloudFormation developer's workflow.
+- [CloudFormation Rain](https://github.com/aws-cloudformation/rain): A CLI for CloudFormation that makes it much easier to develop and deploy CloudFormation templates.
 - [AWSConsoleRecorder](https://github.com/iann0036/AWSConsoleRecorder): Records actions made in the AWS Management Console and outputs the equivalent CLI/SDK commands and CloudFormation/Terraform templates.
 - [Former2](https://github.com/iann0036/former2): Generate CloudFormation / Terraform / Troposphere templates from your existing AWS resource
-- [cfn-python-lint](https://github.com/aws-cloudformation/cfn-python-lint): Validate CloudFormation yaml/json templates against the CloudFormation spec and additional checks.
-Includes checking valid values for resource properties and best practices.
 - [cfn-guard](https://github.com/aws-cloudformation/cloudformation-guard): A set of tools to check AWS CloudFormation templates for policy compliance using a simple, policy-as-code, declarative syntax
 - [Visual Studio Code extension](https://github.com/aws-cloudformation/aws-cfn-lint-visual-studio-code): CloudFormation Linter integration, autocompletion, reference documentation links on hover
-- [cfn_nag](https://github.com/stelligent/cfn_nag): The cfn-nag tool looks for patterns in CloudFormation templates that may indicate insecure infrastructure.
 - [taskcat](https://github.com/aws-quickstart/taskcat): taskcat is a tool that tests AWS CloudFormation templates.
 It deploys your AWS CloudFormation template in multiple AWS Regions and generates a report with a pass/fail grade for each region.
 - [org-formation](https://github.com/OlafConijn/AwsOrganizationFormation): a tool that helps you write CloudFormation for your AWS Organization resources and create links between regular cloudformation resources across your accounts and regions.
-- [cfn flip](https://cfnflip.com/): a tool that converts AWS CloudFormation templates between JSON and YAML formats.
 - [cfn-diagram](https://github.com/ljacobsson/cfn-diagram): CLI tool to visualise CloudFormation/SAM/CDK templates as diagrams.
 - [cfsec](https://cfsec.dev): CloudFormation static analysis to identify potential misconfigurations before they reach production.